 Our research areas and services include:

-- Model-based and predictive control approaches
+- Development of model-based and predictive control approaches including market-driven wind farm control

-- Co-optimization of operation and maintenance
+- Multi-objective co-optimization of wind farm control with operation and maintenance activities

 Current research projects: